ansonl/ansonl.github.io/_posts/2020-09-12-hover-placeholder-domains.md

 ---
 published: true
 excerpt: >
-  Transferred a domain away from Hover, but the domain continues to show on the Hover dashboard.
-Are you getting misleading renewal notices?
+  I transferred a domain away from Hover, but Hover continued to show domain on the account as well as send misleading renewal notices.
+Turns out Hover calls them *placeholder domains* that look exactly identical.

   If you're not sure it really got transferred, check for yourself using the `whois` command.

   ![Hover misleading 1 day renewal